marcelmaatkamp/nexus-ssl-nodepki/README.md

 nexus_1    | -------------------------------------------------
 ```

-Goto https://nexus.example.local which will show a valid certificate!
+Goto https://nexus.example.local which will now show a valid certificate!